pawanit17/system-design-sonnets/README.md

   - Probably between API servers and caches as well.
 - Talk about replication and fault tolerance.
 - Shopping carts for non registered users / guest users is an in-session object.
+- Idempotent : A op B = A op B op B
+  - If a user clicks on like button and the response fails.
+Then the subsequent click by user does not impact anything.